How to Combine Supply and Demand With Market Structure

 Most zone trading losses come from one problem: trading zones against the structure.
 This guide shows how to integrate the two properly.

-Why Structure Matters for Zone Trading
+Why Does Structure Matter for Zone Trading?

 A demand zone in a downtrend is a target for sellers, not a launchpad for buyers.
 Price returns to the zone, absorbs the remaining demand, and continues lower.
 The zone fails because the broader momentum overwhelms the local orders.